Justin Shouse

 Justin Christopher Shouse (born 16 September 1981) is an American and Icelandic former basketball player and coach.
 He won the Icelandic Cup four times and was named the Cup Finals MVP in 2015.
 He was named the Úrvalsdeild Foreign Player of the year in 2010 and, after becoming a naturalized Icelandic citizen, he was named the Úrvalsdeild Domestic Player of the year in 2012 and 2013.
-He retired in 2017 as the Úrvalsdeild's all time leader in assists.
+He retired in 2017 as the Úrvalsdeild's all time leader in assists, a record he held until January 2024 when it was broken by Hörður Axel Vilhjálmsson.

 High School career

 From 1997-2000, Shouse played in 109 games for the McDowell Trojans of Erie, Pa.
-As a junior (1998-99), Shouse led McDowell to a 26-5 record including a 52-48 overtime win over nationally-ranked New Castle on their way to the school's only state final appearance.
+As a junior (1998–99), Shouse led McDowell to a 26-5 record including a 52-48 overtime win over nationally-ranked New Castle on their way to the school's only state final appearance.
 McDowell would lose the 1999 4A State Final 64-40 to Williamsport.
 During the 1999-2000 season, McDowell, led by Shouse and J.J.
 Delsandro, amassed a record of 27-0 and was ranked #1 in Pennsylvania before being upset by Uniontown in the 2000 PIAA 4A Elite Eight.
 Uniontown would go on to the lose the 4A State Final to Chester.

 Shouse finished his career as McDowell's leading scorer with 1340 career points (12.3 ppg).
 That record would be broken by Sean Smiley in 2005.